vekatze/neut/book/src/publishing-your-code.md

 ## Actual Versioning Scheme

 Versions like `1-0-0`, `10-2`, `0-1-3`, or `0-0-0-1-8-0` are supported.
 Each natural number between `-` is called a version segment.
 The string until the first non-zero version segment is the major version of the release.
 For example, the major version of `10-2-8` is `10`.
 That of `0-0-0-1-8-0` is `0-0-0-1`.

-## On What a Breaking Change Is

-A breaking change in Neut is basically the same as that of Semantic Versioning.
-However, please note that *adding a function to an existing file is also considered to be a breaking change*.
-This is because it could cause name conflict in a user's source files.

-If you want to add functions in non-major updates, create a new file and add them to the file.

-Specifying non-compatible releases as compatible is regarded as a bug of a release.
-It is expected to be fixed in a later release, just like other bugs.